Vishal-Wandekar01/netflix-gpt/Authentication/README.md

 - Updated profile
 - Bugfix: Sign up user displayName and profile pitcure update
 - Bugfix: if the user is not logged in Redirect /browse to login page and vice versa.
-- Unsubscribed to the onAuthStateChanged callback
+- Unsubscribed to the onAuthStateChanged callsback
 - Add hardcoded values to the constants files
+- Register TMDB API and create an app and get access token
+- Get data from TMDB now playing movies list API
+- Created custom hooks
+- create movie slice
+- updated store with movies data